TREVOR MATTEA

 PicturePhoto by Platipus 25

-As part of this field trip, students worked with 826 volunteers to create an original story with characters, plot, and setting before revising and editing it, so that they could take home bound paperback copies of the book.
+As part of this field trip, students worked with 826 volunteers to create an original story with characters, plot, and setting.
+They then revised and edited their stories, resulting in bound paperback copies they could take home.

 2.1.a Provide a context within which an action takes place.